 Due to their Perceiving trait, ENFPs tend to be naturally accepting of new situations.
 ENFJs, however, may struggle a bit more with the change, since they tend to plan things in advance.
 ENFPs should help ENFJs focus on the positive aspects of change while encouraging them to create a new plan or routine.

-ENFPs and ENFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ENFP and ENFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENFPs should try to follow through on plans with ENFJs, while ENFJs should avoid pushing ENFPs to commit to a rigid schedule or routine.

-ENFPs and ENFJs can encourage and motivate each other in their personal and professional lives.
+ENFP and ENFJ types can encourage and motivate each other in their personal and professional lives.

 ENFPs can motivate ENFJs by sharing encouragement and appreciation, while ENFJs can encourage ENFPs by participating in a shared new experience.